mmistakes/made-mistakes-jekyll/_source/terms/index.md

 id: terms
 ---

 This is my personal website written and edited by me.
+Your use of this website, in any and all forms, constitutes an acceptance of these terms and policies.
+This page is reviewed and revised from time to time.

 For questions about this site, please contact Michael Rose at <michael@mademistakes>.
 All content provided is for informational purposes only.
-The writings and posts on this website are my own and don't necessarily represent the positions, strategies, or opinions of my employer or its subsidiaries.
+The articles and posts on this website are my own and don't necessarily represent the positions, strategies, or opinions of my employer or its subsidiaries.
 I make no representations as to the accuracy or completeness of any information found here or by following any links.
 I will not be liable for any errors or omissions in this information nor for the availability of this information.
 I will not be liable for any losses, injuries, or damages from the display or use of this information.

 ## Privacy Policy

 At MadeMistakes.com, the privacy of my visitors is extremely important.
 This Privacy Policy outlines the types of personal information that is received and collected and how it is used.

 First and foremost, I will never share your email address or any other personal information to anyone without your direct consent.
-Period.

 ### Log Files

-Like many other websites, MadeMistakes.com uses log files to help learn about when, from where and how often traffic flows to this site.
-The information in the log files include:
+Like many other websites, MadeMistakes.com uses log files to help learn about when, from where, and how often traffic flows to this site.
+The information in these log files include:

 * Internet Protocol addresses (IP)
 * Types of browser